Stack-Jacking the Atmospheres and The Earth as Backdoor // V.e.x.i.l. Research Lab

 Agency in this model does not reside in individuals but circulates through what N. Katherine Hayles terms cognitive assemblages (2016): dynamic couplings of organic neural networks, artificial neural networks, sensors, drones, jammers, and scripts that together produce effects no single actor could achieve — or fully control.
 The granular mechanics of remote violence — jamming, spoofing, denial, latency — scale outward through these assemblages, linking tactical acts and localised perturbations to planetary infrastructures of computation.

-Yet we also aim to further inquire and probe what it means to inhabit the ‘Stack’, an architecture seemingly so encompassing that a tactical act or disruptive event, once nested within it, can no longer be extricated from the computational layers that give it form.
+Yet we also aim here to further probe what it means to inhabit the ‘Stack’, an architecture seemingly so encompassing that a tactical act or disruptive event, once nested within it, can no longer be extricated from the computational layers that give it form.
 When a drone strike, a spoofed signal, a manipulated navigation system becomes legible only through the stack’s own protocols — or even more intimately, when the stack ceases to be background and becomes instead the medium we breathe and think through — we perhaps arrive at Héctor Beltrán’s observation: “In our contemporary world, surrounded by code worlds, the stack seduces.
 The stack envelops.
 The stack is everywhere, and perhaps, the stack is everything” (Beltrán, 2025: 23).
 However, it is precisely because the stack appears to envelop everything, we must resist reading it as simply monolithic.

 As Bratton insists, “We need not one but many Stack design theories” (Bratton, 2016: 300).
-Rather than seeing through a prism of a singular, universal Stack, contemporary power courses through multiple stack formations or articulations.
+Rather than seeing through a prism of a singular, universal Stack, contemporary power courses through multiple [stack] formations or articulations.
 Here, modular assemblages of physical infrastructure, computational systems, platforms, legal regimes, and users can be realigned and recomposed to notably serve military, logistical or otherwise ‘dual-use’ ends (Barrett-Taylor & Ford, 2025).

 Among these formations, Bratton’s notion of the Black Stack captures something particularly potent for speculating on the contours of future conflict.
 Defined as a “generic term for The-Stack-to-Come that we cannot observe, map, name, or recognize” (Bratton, 2016: 368), it encapsulates in our view, a forward-operating condition that conflict unfolds through, namely, emergent architectures whose very incompleteness invites contingency, leakage, and accident.
-But where we might see only opportunity in these openings — the seams where formal governance has yet to congeal — we must also recognize them as the sites where new forms of control are incubated.
+But where we might see only opportunity in these openings — the seams where formal governance has yet to congeal — we must also recognise them as the sites where new forms of control are incubated.
 The project of identifying brittle or corruptible points within such stack(s), and working backward to bend them, does not merely disrupt existing power; it risks unlocking mutant and modular forms of it.
 In this reading, the very act of exploiting the gaps between accident and emergence becomes a generative force, producing new architectures of control that operate in the space they were meant to clear.

 These latent leakages or accidents also produce geopolitical consequences.
 Bratton therefore extends the Stack beyond an architectural diagnosis that is bound up intimately with the nature of sovereignty itself, arguing that: “The Stack that is not only a kind of planetary-scale computing system; it is also a new architecture for how we divide up the world into sovereign spaces.
 More specifically, this model is informed by the multilayered structure of software protocol stacks in which network technologies operate within a modular and interdependent vertical order” (Bratton, 2016 : xviii).

-What this hemispheric differentiation means is a collision of planetary-scale computational systems – unraveling across multiple, interlocking fronts: the algorithmic latent spaces of AI models; the physical geography of undersea cable networks; and the silent, energy-intensive operations of data centers, where covert and disruptive acts may gestate long before they are perceptible as conflict.
+What this hemispheric differentiation means and now shows is a collision of planetary-scale computational systems – unraveling across multiple, interlocking fronts: the algorithmic latent spaces of AI models; the physical geography of undersea cable networks; and the silent, energy-intensive operations of data centers, where covert and disruptive acts may gestate long before they are perceptible as conflict.

 While the strategic objective of commandeering critical infrastructure is not new, the theater of operations has expanded into a profoundly porous and ubiquitous battlespace as established in the beginning: what Derek Gregory has described as an “everywhere war” or Jolle Demmers and Lauren Gould characterise “liquid warfare” to the conduct of “martial politics” (Gregory, 2015; Demmers & Gould, 2018; Howell, 2018).